Feb. 27, 2021

-23 years and nine months imprisonment - 11 years enforceable
+23 years and nine months’ imprisonment; 11 years of the sentence is enforceable

 Collaboration with hostile governments

 Insulting Iranian officials